wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

   arbitrarily low limits on the variants.
 Rejecting it enabled further extensions, such as dynamic plugins and arbitrary labels.

+- Using `Range` requests to fetch variant information straight out of wheels.
+Wheels use the Zip format that supports efficient random access, so it would be possible to avoid a large fetching overhead.
+Nevertheless, the resulting logic would be much more complex and still less efficient than using `*-variants.json`.

 - Making variants optional by skipping them from `default-priorities.namespace` list.
 It was pointed out that this is confusing: why a priority list controls whether something is optional or not?
 It also required the users to explicitly control namespace ordering for optional providers.
 Other options included an additional explicit list